TN 245 (09-24)

 3

-NOTE: Check the VAA field in the PRSN line on the Supplemental Security Record (SSR) for aid and attendance or housebound benefits (A&A/HB), or ask the Supplemental Security Income (SSI) recipient whether he or she receives aid and attendance or housebound benefits (A&A/HB).
+NOTE: Check the VAA field in the PRSN line on the Supplemental Security Record (SSR) for A&A and HBA or ask the Supplemental Security Income (SSI) recipient whether they receive A&A or HBA.
 See SM 01601.475 for Person-Related Data (PRSN) field identifiers on the SSI2 query.

 4

-Are unreimbursed medical expenses, augmentation, or an aid and attendance or housebound allowance at issue in the case?
+Are unreimbursed medical expenses, augmentation, A&A, or HBA at issue in the case?

 • If yes, go to Step 5.